-The Expedition section of the Duke of Edinburgh's Award comprises of three elements.
+The Expedition section of the Duke of Edinburgh's Award comprises of four elements.

 - Practice Expedition

-In a nutshell, if required, we can provide the complete program for the Expedition section of the Duke of Edinburgh's Award at Silver and Gold level from training through to qualifying expedition.
-However, if you have trained a group yourselves then you can hire us to simply provide qualified Mountain Leaders, experienced in remote supervision, to supervise the safety of the expeditions.
+In a nutshell, if required, we can deliver the complete programme for the expedition section of the Duke of Edinburgh's Award at Bronze, Silver and Gold level from training through to qualifying expedition and presentation.
+However, many organisations do some of the work and only ask us to take on what they would find difficult to deliver.

 We can run a full training course or simply cover the bits that you require help with.

 If you are local to West Yorkshire we can train your teams in short blocks at regular intervals (possibly throughout the winter months).
 For groups based elsewhere in the country we can run an intensive weekend of training either away in the countryside or at your premises, wherever you are.
 We provide training for expeditions on the following areas:

 - Emergency procedures.

 - The country code and highway code.

 - Equipment choice and procurement.

 - Deciding what to take and how to carry it all.